 The Group is funded through shareholders' funds.
-The Group monitors its capital structure, which comprises all components of equity (i.e. share capital, share premium, non-controlling interest and retained earnings) and monitors external debt.
+The Group monitors its capital structure, which comprises all components of equity (i.e. share capital, share premium and retained earnings) and monitors external debt.
 The Group is not subject to any externally imposed capital requirements.